ericholiveira/studio/README.md

 Intro
 ========

 We all want our systems to be responsive, scalable, fault tolerant, mantainable and for the last, but not least, easy and fun to develop.
-With this goals in mind i decided to build a [micro-services](http://martinfowler.com/articles/microservices.html) framework for nodejs using and architecture freely inspired on [actor model](http://en.wikipedia.org/wiki/Actor_model).
+With this goals in mind i decided to build a [micro-services](http://martinfowler.com/articles/microservices.html) framework for nodejs using and architecture freely inspired on [actors model](http://en.wikipedia.org/wiki/Actor_model).
 I present you [Studio](https://github.com/ericholiveira/studio)

 Studio makes easy to create code without ANY dependency between your services, so you can deploy all in a single machine or just easily change to each one in a different machine or anything in between.
-It also enables operations timeouts, zero-downtime reload, let-it-crash approach (stop to be affraid of exceptions, Studio handles it to you), plugin and makes it nearly impossible to falls in a callback hell.
+It also enables operations timeouts, zero-downtime reload, let-it-crash approach (stop to be affraid of exceptions, Studio handles it to you), plugins and makes it nearly impossible to falls in a callback hell.
 Supports any web framework (we have examples with express) and helps you with flow-control using [bluebird](https://github.com/petkaantonov/bluebird).

 Studio encourages you to use the best pratices of nodejs, it helps you to write simple, clean and completely decoupled code.
 And makes it very easy and fun.

-First of all, everything in a Studio-based application is aservice.
+First of all, everything in a Studio-based application is a service.

 So if you're used to build SOA or micro-services all your services (and possible layers, as DAOs for instance) are going to be declared as a STATELESS SINGLETON services.
 Services have an unique identifier and communicate (always) asynchronously through message passing.
 The benefits of this approach is that it is really easy to take just some of your servers to different servers and make a better use of it.
 Also, your services have the free benefit of being naturally indempotent (each service receives a COPY of the message, so one service can't mess with the objects of another service) increasing your code security.